loculus-project/loculus/preprocessing/nextclade/README.md

 - Install Ruff to lint/format

-When deployed on kubernetes the preprocessing pipeline reads in config files which are created in `loculus/kubernetes/loculus/templates/loculus-preprocessing-config.yaml`.
+When deployed on kubernetes the preprocessing pipeline reads in config files which are created by `loculus/kubernetes/loculus/templates/loculus-preprocessing-config.yaml`.
 When run locally the pipeline uses only the default values defined in `preprocessing/nextclade/src/loculus_preprocessing/config.py`.
 When running the preprocessing pipeline locally it makes sense to create a local config file using the command:

 ```
 ../../generate_local_test_config.sh